4) Sticking to a schedule.

 Carving The Turkey

 Carving the turkey is an honor (or so I've been told).
 When I was growing up, it was Dad's job, if we were at Grandma and Grandpa's - Grandpa did it.
 I'm not sure if that was tradition, or simply because they just didn't trust us women with knives after we had been cooking and dead on our feet (and only slightly mentally available) by the time the turkey is served.
 Either way, I remember it being Grandpa or my dad who did it.
+This year, we were blessed to have Ammon's Grandpa here for Thanksgiving, and he graciously accepted the honor / challenge to carve both turkeys.

 He even carved it with my Grandpa and Grandma Johnson's carving set.
 First time I remember it being used since my Grandpa Johnson used it to help carve our Thanksgiving turkey years and years and YEARS ago...